No. 1 Investment This Week For The Buy-And-Hold Investor Seeking High-Yielding Preferred Shares

 ANH-A finally fell out of the sell range.
 I was hammering at this with sell warnings several times over the last few months or so.

-3 month price chart of ANH-A:
+Three-month price chart of ANH-A:

 ANH-A spent a long time being in the sell range.